The biholomorphic invariance of essential normality on bounded symmetric domains: preliminaries

-We now briefly recall some known facts on bounded symmetric domains and their Jordan theoretic description without proofs, we refer the reader to \cite{Din22,Loo77,Sat80,Upm96} for general background.
-A bounded domain $\Omega\subset Z=\mathbb{C}^n$ is called symmetric, if for every $z\in\Omega$ there exists a $s_z\in \textrm{Aut}(\Omega)$ such that $s_z\circ s_z=\textrm{Id}$ and $z$ is an isolate fixed point of $s_z,$ where $\textrm{Aut}(\Omega)$ denoted by the biholomorphic automorphism group of $\Omega$ and $\text{Id}$ is the identity map.
-A bounded symmetric domain is said to be irreducible if it can not be written as the Cartesian product of bounded symmetric domains of lower dimensions up to biholomorphism.
-Let $G$ be the identity component of the biholomorphic automorphism group of $\Omega.$ Then $\Omega = G/K$ is a realization of Hermitian symmetric space of the non-compact type, where $K = \{g \in G: g (\bm{0})=\bm{0}\}$ is the isotropy subgroup of $\bm{0}\in \Omega$.
-It is well known \cite{Loo77,Upm96} that $Z$ can be equipped with the structure of a Hermitian Jordan triple and then $\Omega$ can biholomorphically be realized as the spectral unit ball in $Z,$ thus we identify $\Omega$ with the unit ball in the spectral norm, the spectral unit ball is also called symmetric ball in \cite{Upm96}.
-Note that the spectral unit ball in $\mathbb{C}^n$ is a bounded balanced convex domain, especially a pseudoconvex domain, the one-to-one correspondence between the bounded balanced convex domains and Minkowski norm functions on $\mathbb{C}^n$ implies that the spectral norm coincides with the Minkowski function of the spectral unit ball.
-We point out that there is a parallel description of the bounded symmetric domain in term of the Harish-Chandra realization in the Lie theory, since there exists a one-to-one corresponding between semi-simple Lie algebras of Hermitian type and Hermitian Jordan triple Systems, see for instance \cite{Din22,Sat80}.
-Note that any two norms of the finite dimensional complex vector space $\mathbb{C}^n$ are equivalent, thus the topologies induced by the spectral norm and the usual Euclidian norm coincide on $\mathbb{C}^n.$ Since $\Omega$ is circular one can show that the isotropy subgroup $K=\{ g\in GL(\mathbb{C}^n): g(\Omega)=\Omega\}.$ We denote the Jordan triple product by which is complex linear in $u,w$ and complex conjugate linear in $ v.$ For each pair $(u,v) \in Z \times Z$ the linear endomorphism
+We now briefly recall some known facts about bounded symmetric domains and their Jordan theoretic description; we refer the reader to \cite{Chu21, Din22, Loo77, Upm96} for general background.
+A bounded symmetric domain is said to be irreducible if it can not be written as a Cartesian product of bounded symmetric domains of lower dimensions up to biholomorphisms.
+There only exist six types of irreducible bounded symmetric domains up to biholomorphisms due to Cartan, and the others are the Cartesian product of irreducible bounded symmetric domains up to biholomorphisms.
+Let $G$ be the identity component of the automorphism group $\text{Aut}(\Omega)$ of $\Omega.$ Then $\Omega = G/K$ is a realization of Hermitian symmetric space of the non-compact type, where $K = \{g \in G: g (\bm{0})=\bm{0}\}$ is the isotropy subgroup of $\bm{0}\in \Omega$.
+It is well-known \cite{Loo77, Upm96} that $Z$ can be equipped with a Hermitian Jordan triple structure, and then $\Omega$ can biholomorphically be realized as the spectral unit ball in $Z,$ thus we identify $\Omega$ with the unit ball in the spectral norm.
+The spectral unit ball in $\mathbb{C}^n$ is a bounded balanced convex domain, especially a pseudoconvex domain.
+Note that any two norms of the finite-dimensional complex vector space $\mathbb{C}^n$ are equivalent, thus the topologies induced by both the spectral norm and the usual Euclidean norm coincide on $\mathbb{C}^n.$ Since $\Omega$ is circular, one can show that the isotropy subgroup $K=\{ g\in GL(\mathbb{C}^n): g(\Omega)=\Omega\}.$ We denote the Jordan triple product by which is complex linear in $u,w$ and complex conjugate linear in $ v.$ For each pair $(u,v) \in Z \times Z$ the linear endomorphism